 L&I Awards benefits

-Claim Resolution Settlement Agreement (CRSAs)
+L&I Claim Resolution Settlement Agreements (CRSAs) in Washington State

-• You must be over the age of 50.
+- You must be over the age of 50

 Claim Resolution Settlement Agreement Process

-Settlement discussions can be started by the injured worker, the employer, or L&I, and all parties will negotiate the specific terms of the settlement.
+Claim Resolution Settlement Agreement discussions can be started by the injured worker, the employer, or L&I, and all parties will negotiate the specific terms of the settlement.
 If all parties agree on these terms, L&I will draft the settlement contract, circulate it for signatures, and send the contract to the Board of Industrial Insurance Appeals (BIIA) for approval.

 If the BIIA approves the agreement, there is a 30-day revocation period meaning that any party may revoke consent to the settlement for any reason during that time frame.
 However, L&I will continue to manage the claim and pay all benefits to which the worker is entitled throughout the revocation period.